renuswami/AffirmationApp/README.md

 Introduction
 ------------
+* Affirmations app, which displays a list of affirmations paired with beautiful images.
-The Affirmations app contains a scrollable list of 10 cards.
+* The Affirmations app contains a scrollable list of 10 cards.

 Pre-requisites